7 most terrifying monsters from Greek mythology

 Typhon: The Father of All Monsters

-Typhon is one of the most powerful and frightening monsters in Greek mythology.
+Typhon was one of the most powerful and frightening monsters in Greek mythology.
 He was said to be the son of Gaia (the Earth) and Tartarus (the Underworld), making him the father of all monsters.

 Typhon had a human-like torso, but his lower half was that of a dragon or a serpent.
 His body was covered in wings, scales, and serpents.